A Simple Phenomenological Model for Grain Clustering in Turbulence: Partially-Coupled Grains: The Model

 where $m$ is Poisson-distributed as Eq.~\ref{eqn:poisson}-\ref{eqn:deltaN}, i.e.\

 Mass conservation trivially determines the integration constant \be \epsilon_{0} = \DN\,[1-\exp{(-\deltarho_{\Leddy=\scalevar_{1}})}] \ee

 Physically, this should be interpreted as follows.
-Beginning at the ``top'' scale $\Lmax$ (where $\rhograin=\langle \rhograin \rangle$ by definition), we can recursively divide the volume about a random point into smaller sub-volumes of size $\scalevar$, each containing a (discrete) number of singular structures (vortices) with characteristic scale $\sim\scalevar$.
-Each such vortex produces a multiplicative effect on the local density field $\deltarhonoabs$ (additive in log-space); we simplify the statistics by assigning each its mean expected effect $\langle \deltarhonoabs(\scalevar,\,\tstop,..) \rangle$.
+Beginning at the ``top'' scale $\Lmax$ (where $\rhograin=\langle \rhograin \rangle$ by definition), we can recursively divide the volume about a random point into smaller sub-volumes of size $\scalevar$, each containing a (discrete) number of structures (vortices) with characteristic scale $\sim\scalevar$ (which overlap the ``point'' we are zooming in on).
+Each such vortex produces another multiplicative effect on the local density field $\deltarhonoabs$ (additive in log-space); we simplify the statistics by assigning each its mean expected effect $\langle \deltarhonoabs(\scalevar,\,\tstop,..) \rangle$.
 Per \S~\ref{sec:model.encounters}, this effect applies {\em within} the eddy region (dispersing grains from of the eddy center).
-But ``dispersed'' grains must go somewhere; the $\epsilon_{0}$ term simply represents the mean effect on the density in the interstices {\em between} vortices, created by their expulsion of grains.
-These qualitative effects are well-known from simulations and experiments (see references in \S~\ref{sec:intro}); this is their quantitative representation.
+But ``dispersed'' grains must go somewhere; the $\epsilon_{0}$ term simply represents the mean effect on the density in the interstices {\em between} vortices, created by their expulsion of grains.\footnote{More rigorously, we could calculate the effects of the strain part of the turbulent field on actively ``trapping'' grains, rather than assuming purely ``passive'' trapping via this mass conservation argument.
+However, calculating the strain field in detail requires a more specific model for the structure of eddies: specifically, for their velocity decay at large radii, {\em and} the characteristic separations between eddies.
+If, however, we assume a configuration of Burgers vortices separated by lengths comparable to their core radii, then our simple model produces a PDF quite similar to what one would obtain by direct numerical integration, because the characteristic decay length for the eddy vorticity is itself similar to the eddy size and coherence size of the strain regions, $\sim\Leddy$.
+If we accounted for the exact spatial distribution of eddies, it would also not much change our result so long as the rms separation in space between eddies was $\le\,\Leddy$, which is our ``overlapping'' limit.
+That said, it is a particularly interesting subject for future work to consider the role of special strain regions which, although they may be rare, can act as ``caustics'' (for example, a ridgeline between two overlapping and counter-rotating eddies) and may be important local sites of extreme concentration.
+We will discuss the accuracy of this approximation further below.} These qualitative effects are well-known from simulations and experiments (see references in \S~\ref{sec:intro}); this is their quantitative representation.